syncfusion-content/flutter-docs/Flutter/range-slider/ticks.md

 ![Range slider tick support](images/tick/major-tick.png)

-N> The `tickShape` and `SfRangeSliderThemeData` for customizing the major tick’s visual appearance.
+N> The `tickShape` and `SfRangeSliderThemeData` can be used for customizing the major tick’s visual appearance.

 ## Show minor tick